DefGuard/docs/admin-and-features/setting-up-your-instance/standalone-package-based-installation.md

 * If you have a **firewall**, we assume you have **open port 443** in order to expose both defguard and enrollment service, but also to automatically issue for these domains SSL Certificates.
 Port 444 (used for internal GRPC communication) **should not be exposed public.**
 * System clock is synchronized using Network Time Protocol (NTP).
 This is important for time-based one-time password (TOTP) codes.

-### Prequesities
+### Prerequisites

 #### PostgreSQL

-Defguard Core uses PostgreSQL database, so if you do not have installed and configured yet, you can do it in this section.
+Defguard Core uses [PostgreSQL](https://www.postgresql.org) database, so if you do not have installed and configured yet, you can do it in this section.
 For this tutorial we need to create **a user with superuser privileges and database**.

 First of all, install PostgreSQL package: